roninoss/create-expo-stack/contributing.md

 <!-- To quickly setup `create-expo-stack` for local testing, you'll need to link a local version to run on your machine: -->

-To quickly setup `create-expo-stack` for local testing, it's recommended that you use the linking feature from package managers to create a global exectutable of the package:
+To quickly setup `create-expo-stack` for local testing, it's recommended that you use the linking feature from package managers to create a global executable of the package:

 ```shell
 $ cd cli